 To use the startup configuration file, edit the

-start.inifile in the Jetty base directory by adding the following lines:
+start.inifile in the Jetty base directory by adding these lines:

 Be sure to specify the location of the AppDynamics